 Jonathan Douxfils: Are All Progestin-Only Contraceptives Truly ‘Neutral’ for VTE Risk?

-Jonathan Douxfils, Board Member of Belgian Society on Thrombosis and Haemostasis, shared a post on LinkedIn about a recent article by Anna L. Eriksson et al, adding:
+Jonathan Douxfils, Director of the Clinical Pharmacology and Toxicology Research Unit at University of Namur, Board Member of Belgian Society on Thrombosis and Haemostasis, shared a post on LinkedIn about a recent article by Anna L. Eriksson et al, adding:

 “New evidence in The Lancet Obstetrics, Gynaecology, and Women’s Health, adds much-needed granularity to a question clinicians face daily: is venous thromboembolism (VTE) risk truly ‘neutral’ across all progestin-only contraceptives (POC)?